chromium/chromium/docs/updater/design_doc.md

 On POSIX, the most common means of uninstalling a program is to delete the program's application bundle from disk.
 When a program registers itself with the updater, it provides the path to the application bundle.
-If the bundle has been removed (or is owned by a user different from the updater), the updater considers it uninstalled and ceases attempting to update it.
+If the bundle has been removed (or is owned by root and the updater is a user-scope updater), the updater considers it uninstalled and ceases attempting to update it.

 ### Periodic Task Scheduling
 On Mac, the scheduler is implemented via LaunchAgents (for user-level installs)